MSK-Web-development/msk-javascript-bootcamp/strict-mode.md

 ```
 It works in most browsers, namely Firefox and Chrome.

 If it doesn’t, e.g. in an old browser, there’s an ugly, but reliable way to ensure use strict.
-Put it inside this kind of wrapper:
+Put it inside this IIFE(Immediately Invoked Function Expression):
 ```
 (function() {
   'use strict';